codeready-toolchain/tarsy-bot/docs/enhancements/pending/EP-0021-http-sse-mcp-server-configuration-design.md

 ### **Single Endpoint Pattern**
 - MCP servers provide **one HTTP endpoint** (e.g., `/mcp`) for all operations
-- Both POST (for sending JSON-RPC messages) and GET (for SSE streams) use the same endpoint
+- POST requests are used for sending JSON-RPC messages

 ### **JSON-RPC Message Format**
 - All communications use **JSON-RPC 2.0** format